Can I keep my car in a consumer proposal?

 1. Can I keep my car in a consumer proposal?

-• Yes, you can keep your car in a consumer proposal, as long as you continue to make your car loan payments.
+Yes, you can keep your car in a consumer proposal as long as you continue to make your scheduled payments.

-2. Do I need to include my car loan in a consumer proposal?
+2. What happens to my car loan in a consumer proposal?

-3. Will my car be repossessed if I file a consumer proposal?
+4. Will my car be seized if I file a consumer proposal?

 References